About the Green Snail Trout Fly

 During the colder months when fish are retreating in the depths of the water, snails are also clinging onto the water's bed.
 If nothing is working, try attaching a snail to a weighted Sinking Line to force the foam snail to sink down to the depths where the fish are also sitting.

 Snails can varying from lentil up to large pea in size.

-Fly Fishing is all about imitating the food source of the fish so if you notice your catches have been eating snails, try using snails as bait.
+The art of fishing flies is all about imitating the food source of the fish, so if you notice your catches have been eating snails, try casting snails as bait instead of fishing flies!